Component 1: Health and Safety Practices

 • Remove some clothing

-• Use gestures, body language, or vocalizations to seek out help from an adult
+• Use signs, body language, or vocalizations to seek out help from an adult

 • Feed themselves with spoon and fork (with some spilling) if early self-help skills are valued and taught in their family culture